danube-messaging/danube/danube-iceberg-storage/README.md

 - ✅ Optional etcd progress helpers (storage-side scaffolding)

 ### In Progress / Limitations
-- ⚠️ AWS Glue catalog: basic CRUD only; commit and scan planning are not implemented in Glue.
-Use REST catalog for ACID commits and precise reads.
 - ⚠️ Broker wiring for per-subscription etcd progress is pending (helpers available in storage).

 ### Planned